animatlabs/animatlabs.github.io/_posts/2023-05-15-refit-api-sdk.md

 comments: true
 ---

 API integration is a crucial aspect of modern software development.
 However, it often involves challenges such as handling HTTP requests, managing request/response serialization, and maintaining a testable codebase.
-In this blog post, we will delve into Refit, a powerful library for building type-safe HTTP clients, to understand how it simplifies API integration and promotes testability.
+In this blog post, we will look at Refit, a powerful library for building type-safe HTTP clients, to understand how it simplifies API integration and promotes testability.
 We will explore the provided sample code and examine how Refit addresses common pain points.

 **You can access the entire code from my** [GitHub Repo](https://github.com/animat089/playground/tree/main/Refit.ApiSdk){: .btn .btn--primary}